Mazahir26/Bello/README.md

 Bello is Minimal and easy to use, it can be used to manage and organise any kind of project.
-You can make Bello as Complex as you want or keep it as simple as your project suits.
+You can make Bello as Complex as you want or keep it as simple as your project needs.

-- Bello is inspired from Trelo.
+- Bello is inspired from Trello.
 - Developed in Godot 3.2

 ## Exports

-Not here for code, Just want to grab the Software and get your hands Dirty. you can find the exports for Windows and Linux Here
+Not here for code?, Just want to grab the Software and get your hands Dirty! you can find the application for Windows and Linux Here

 ## Features

 - Very Minimal Design
 - Easy to Use
-- Project can be saved
 - Very simple UI

 ## Credits
-- Kenny.nl for there assets
+- Kenny.nl for the assets

 ### ...
 Will you Use this code Commercially?
-Rest assured you can use it freely and without having to mention anything. of course I will be happy if you at least remember the help and share it with your friends.
+Rest assured you can use it freely and without having to mention anything.